Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 Packing If You Breastfeed

 If you’re breastfeeding, you’ll need three changes of clothes, depending on how long you’ll be gone, a nursing cover if you want one (it can also be used as your burp cloth), wet wipes, and diapers.
-You’ll need to change your baby’s diaper every two-to-three hours.2 This is to prevent diaper rash and build-up from dangerous bacteria like E-coli from poop.
+You’ll need to change your baby’s diaper every two to three hours.2 This is to prevent diaper rash and build-up from dangerous bacteria like E-coli from poop.
 So, plan the number of diapers you’ll need based on how long you’ll be away from home.

 baby wipes, diapers, and nursing cover